fault tolerant replication

 Miguel Correia, Daniel Gómez Ferro, Flavio P Junqueira, and Marco Serafini

-In 2012 USENIX Annual Technical Conference (USENIX ATC), 2012
+In Proceedings of the 2012 USENIX Annual Technical Conference (USENIX ATC), 2012

 2011